zeldigas/text2confl/docs/storage-formats/markdown.md

 ## Tables

-You can use tables based on [Github Flavored Format](https://github.github.com/gfm/#tables-extension-):
+You can use tables based on [GitHub Flavored Format](https://github.github.com/gfm/#tables-extension-):

 | foo | bar |
 |-----|-----|